 It’s no secret that I enjoy funneling as much of our income as possible into our savings accounts.
 But with the recent choices that we’ve made we have slashed our short-term savings ability.
 While we are not entirely a one-income household (I bring in some income from freelancing), losing a steady paycheck makes it feel as though we have become one.

-There are millions of one-income households in the United States for any number of reasons: the head of household is single, one partner is starting a business, a parent is staying home to raise their children, medical issues, unemployment, etc. This can put obvious strains on finances, but can also be a great opportunity for a person to become better stewards of the income that is being earned.
+There are millions of one-income households in the United States for any number of reasons: the head of household is single, one partner is starting a business, a parent is staying home to raise their children, medical issues, unemployment, etc. This can put obvious strains on personal finances, but can also be a great opportunity for a person to become better stewards of the income that is being earned.

 In between now and when I begin earning a steady income I plan on doing what most of these one-income households already do: use my frugal skills to contribute to our household’s bottom line.
 I’ve polished my frugal resume, and here’s what I have to offer: